 3… Continue Reading

 In this video, CrossFit Media’s Tony Budding and Pat Sherwood discuss CrossFit’s updated definition of technique.
 They also delve into the broader boundaries of definitions and knowledge, as well as what can be measured and what can’t, all in an effort to improve dialogue within the CrossFit coaching community.
-CrossFit is about measurable, observable and repeatable results, and knowing what you know and what you don’t are key to understanding… Continue Reading
+CrossFit is about measurable, observable and repeatable results, and knowing what you know and what you don’t are… Continue Reading

 November 21, 2012